juangamella/gnies-paper/README.md

 ```bash
 ./run_sachs_experiments.sh
 ```
-3. The results are stored in the `sach_experiments/`, in the sub-directory corresponding to each dataset.
+3. The results are stored in the `sach_experiments/` under the sub-directory corresponding to each dataset.
-4. To generate the figures, use notebook [`<TODO: Notebook>`](figures_baseline_2.ipynb).
+4. To generate the figures, use notebook [`figures_sach_experiments.ipynb`](figures_sachs_experiments.ipynb).
 The resulting figures are stored in the `figures/` directory.

 ## Repository structure